CodeAlamin2024/DataScience-Project/README.md

 ---

 ## Ethical Considerations
-- My data is simulated and derived from open financial sources, with no personal information.
+- My data is simulated and derived from open financial sources.
 - External datasets (e.g., economic indicators) will be properly cited.
 - AI tools such as ChatGPT were used for proposal structuring and documentation, with full disclosure in compliance with academic integrity policies.